CrayLabs/SmartSim/doc/model.rst

 distributed computing capabilities, enabling efficient parallelized execution across multiple compute nodes.

+In the `Instructions` subsection, we provide an example illustrating the deployment of a standard model.

 Instructions
 ------------
-In the following example,
-we demonstrate initializing a Standard Model, using the ``Experiment.create_model()`` function.
-We will also demonstrate starting the Models execution.

-To begin, set up a SmartSim ``Experiment`` named "getting-started" and specifies a local launcher:
+This example provides a demonstration of how to initialize and launch a standard Model within the Experiment workflow.

+All workflow entities are initialized through the Experiment API.
+To create a Model, the function ``Experiment.create_model()`` is used.
+To create Model, we must first initialize an instance of the Experiment class.
+Import the SmartSim Experiment module and initialize an Experiment instance.
+Provide a `name` and `launcher`:

 .. code-block:: python